-If a vacation is ruined by an airline, small claims court may make sense — but only if your losses are between $2,500 and $25,000, depending on where you file your claims.
+During the coronavirus pandemic, small claims court may make sense — but only if your losses are between $2,500 and $25,000, depending on where you file your claims

-Should something go wrong on an airline trip, the normal course of action is to petition the Department of Transporation (DOT) for redress by filing a complaint or taking the airline to small claims court if there is a failure to honor the airline contract of carriage.
+When something goes wrong on an airline trip, the normal course of action is to petition the Department of Transportation (DOT) for redress.
+Passengers should file a complaint with DOT.
+You can also file your grievance in small claims court against airlines if there is a failure to honor the airline contract of carriage.

 Airline passengers do not have access to the state and local court systems.
-State courts have been preempted by the federal courts for all aviation issues, except contract disputes that can be settled through mediation, small claims court, or negotiation.
+State courts have been preempted by the federal courts for all aviation issues.
+However, contract disputes can be settled through mediation, small claims court, or negotiation.

-Here are some examples of situations in which you might consider using such a court:
+Here are some examples of situations when you might consider filing in small claims court against airlines:

 - Your connecting flight is canceled, and the airline arranges a van to get you to your destination.
 Instead of a one-hour flight, you have an uncomfortable four-hour ride.
 The airline denies your request for reimbursement of the difference between air and ground transportation.

 - You buy a ticket for a seat in first class from a consolidator.
-He delivers a coach seat ticket and refuses to refund any of your payment.
+He delivers a coach seat ticket and refuses to refund any of your payments.